jyc126/ucsd-cse-spis-2017.github.io/_hwk/hwk01.md

 (You are invited to read, understand, then summarize in your own words, rather than copying verbatim from the book.)

 </li>
+Declarative knowledge is to state a truth, result, or a pair of a question and an answer with no explanation as to how you get from probelm to solution.
+Imperative knowledge is the exact opposite in the sense that it deals exclusively on the steps necessary to get from problem to solution.

 <li markdown="1" style="margin-bottom:8em;" >